 Perfect to use every morning or after lunch during your weather unit.
 Each student has a booklet where they record the type of weather, temperature, and any other notes they want to make about what they see and feel outside that day.

-Weather Activity 9.
-Cloud Watching
+9. Cloud Watching

 Read a book about clouds and then take your class outside – preferably on a late spring or early fall day when the chances of those big, beautiful cumulus clouds are greater.
 Have them pick a comfy spot, lay down, and just watch the clouds.
 Let them talk about what they see up there.

-The extensions to this activity are endless – writing, creating a class book, art projects, cloud identification, etc. Cloud watching encourages a connection to nature, reinforces science content, encourages creativity, and nurtures wonder – and all kids deserve to have their curiosity and wonder nurtured!
+The extensions to this activity are endless – writing, creating a class book, art projects, cloud identification, etc.

 12. Make a Weather Vane